Our Team

 Lydia brings several years of experience in community engagement/public relations/public affairs, communications, video production and media for social change to the CCE.

-She collaborates with the Executive Director to develop/strategize anchor institution (community investment, workforce development, procurement) and vendor diversity initiatives, communications, and education outreach.
+She collaborates with the Assistant Vice Chancellor to develop/strategize anchor institution (community investment, workforce development, procurement) and vendor diversity initiatives, communications, and education outreach.
 She also assists with coordinating/facilitating community-academic-healthcare partnerships, using collective impact to advance health equity and address the social determinants of health.

 A former Good-Will Ambassador to Taiwan, major utility company spokesperson, President of the Princeton International Music & Dance Festival, recruiter committed to improving access for students of color at Princeton University, and volunteer in community-based organizations in underserved communities around the globe, Lydia’s commitment to diversity, inclusion, building healthy communities and health equity also includes having tutored/counseled teen survivors of abuse, and having assisted in training medical students and medical professionals in high stakes clinical assessments, interdisciplinary and cultural communication skills, bedside manner development, and global health ethics.